 Recently, there has been a dramatic increase in the number of states considering death with dignity laws.
 Sometimes called “assisted suicide” or “right to die” initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a painful and protracted death.

-Spurred by Maynard’s decision and the resulting publicity, the Wisconsin legislature is now considering a death with dignity bill, AB216 in the state assembly and SB312 in the senate, called the Wisconsin Compassionate Choices Act.
-If the Compassionate Choices Act becomes law, terminally ill patients who meet certain requirements will be permitted to request life-ending medication.
+Wisconsin lawmakers have tried to pass a death with dignity law for years.
+In the 2017-2018 legislative session, the Wisconsin legislature considered a death with dignity bill, numbered AB216 in the state assembly and SB312 in the senate, called the Wisconsin Compassionate Choices Act.
+However, neither bill passed.
+If it had been approved, the law would have functioned much like Oregon’s Death With Dignity Act, allowing terminally ill patients who met certain requirements to request and use life-ending medication.

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.